JoviMetzger/42Project-Inception/README.md

 - **Details:** <br>
     - It defines the starting point for your container’s filesystem. <br>
     - Choosing the right base image can significantly reduce build time and simplify your Dockerfile. <br>
-    **For example**, using a lightweight image like alpine can save space, whereas more feature-rich images like debian or ubuntu are better for compatibility.
+    **For example**, using a lightweight image like alpine can save space, whereas more feature-rich images like debian or ubuntu are better for compatibility. <br>

 **2. WORKDIR** <br>
 - **Purpose:** <br>
 Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow. <br>